WordPress vs Webflow 2021 Comparison: SEO, Ease of Use

-There are countless website-building platforms out there, but in this article, we will mainly compare WordPress and Webflow.
-Which website builder is best for your business will depend on your specific needs and skills, as no two businesses are identical.
+There are countless website-building platforms, but this article will primarily focus on WordPress and Webflow.
+The best website builder for your business will depend on your specific needs and skills, as every business is unique.

 39% of all websites on the Internet use WordPress.
-Even though it is a familiar platform, there are some alternatives that offer more extensive features or capabilities with varying levels of involvement or required knowledge.
+Although it is a familiar platform, some alternatives offer more extensive features or capabilities with varying levels of involvement or required knowledge.

 A Few Questions to Consider